 Thai dressage has been practiced for several centuries.
 It corresponds to medieval habits or - which amounts to the same thing here - to the behavior of wild monkey hordes.
 One- to two-year-old piglets are captured in the jungle and leashed close to the trainer‘s house.
 At first, the humans gain respect by similar means as a monkey‘s boss: with blows, strangulation by the collar, and threats.

 The same points apply here as with conventional coconut oil.

 However, organic farming regulations apply to pesticides/fertilizers.

 Our research has shown that no monkeys are used on organic plantations.

 Indonesia is the largest producer of conventionally grown palm oil.
 Huge amounts of hectares of forest are therefore cleared in Indonesia.
-Since Indonesia has been relying on palm oil, it also occupies a top position in another list: after the USA and China, the Southeast Asian country is the third largest producer of carbon dioxide.
+Since Indonesia has been relying on palm oil, it also occupies a top position in another list: after the USA and China, the Southeast Asian country is the third-largest producer of carbon dioxide.
 This is because the cutting down of rainforest trees releases the greenhouse gas stored in the soil into the atmosphere.
-And the European Union even promotes the cultivation of palm oil: in order to meet its own climate targets, 10 per cent of all fuel for road transport must come from renewable sources by 2020 (this year‘s figure is already out of date) - and that includes palm oil.
+And the European Union even promotes the cultivation of palm oil: to meet its climate targets, 10 percent of all fuel for road transport must come from renewable sources by 2020 (this year‘s figure is already out of date) - and that includes palm oil.
 But the bottom line, according to experts, is that palm oil is more harmful to the climate than petroleum.